 Best for: Versatility and poor weather

-If you’re after versatility and storage space, the two-person Goshawk EX is a great option.
+On the more expensive side of two person tents is the Robens Goshawk 2.
 With a 5000mm hydrostatic head, taped seams, and plenty of covered porch space, this tent fairs well in poor weather.

 At the front of this tent, there’s a large, covered porch that can be accessed by both the front and side doors, giving you plenty of flexibility.
 If the wind changes direction, making the front porch uncomfortable to be in, you can open the back door and convert it into a smaller sheltered porch.
 These options give you that little bit of extra space for storing gear and spending time in when the weather isn’t in your favour.
 If you’re spending long periods out camping in poor weather, this can be invaluable.